ILBBBM2/floppy-disk/README.md

 ```

 written in entirely c++ and GLSL.
 With the raylib openGL wrapper.
+NO external dependencies

 requirements:
 processor: intel core duo (2.2ghz+)